-Parents who have concerns regarding a student's attendance habits may request an attendance printout from the attendance office, check the AERIES Parent Portal, and/or request a conference with an assistant principal.
-Attendance is updated daily; posting of grades to the system is at the discretion of the individual teachers.
+Parents who have concerns regarding a student's attendance habits may request an attendance printout from the attendance office, check ABI Aeries Parent Portal, and/or request a conference with an assistant principal, Attendance is updated daily; posting of grades to the system is at the discretion of the individual teachers.

-Excessive Absences for Illness

-When a student has had 10 absences or an equivalent number of periods in the school year for illness, any further absences for illness shall be verified by a physician.
+Excessive Absences for Illness: When a student has had 10 absences or an equivalent number of periods in the school year for illness, any further absences for illness shall be verified by a physician.
 This requirement will be enforced for one calendar year.
-(AR 5113)
+(AR 5113, adopted June, 2013)